stelzinga/MF/Management_Framework.md

 The most used, and practical approach is for Routines and Projects to reflect Objectives that are formally covered in Organising, Leading and Controlling, whereas Tasks reflect smaller versions of Projects that do not require such official coverage.

 ### Benchmark
-Planning defines *metrics* that express *criteria* to assess if, and how well, an Objective, Sub-Goal, Goal within the Strategy was achieved.
-Such metrics are referred to as Benchmark and they are used in Controlling to establish whether the Planning yielded the expected results.
+Planning defines *metrics* that express *expected* Output to assess if, and how well, an Objective, Sub-Goal, or Goal within the Strategy was achieved for a given *scope*.
+These metrics are referred to as Benchmark and they are used in Controlling to establish whether the Planning yielded the expected results.
+The use of the word *expected* is important.
+An Output may be a form of Revenue (and thus more is better), but can easily refer to number of failed products (and thus less is better).
+Good Benchmarks also establish *thresholds* below (or above) which Management needs to involved.
+Benchmark come in different *types* and although they are mentioned as a separate deliverable in Planning, they are often (but always) established as a result of defining Objectives, Sub-Goals and Goals.
+The "What" aspect of an Objective mentioned above, if well defined, often embeds -at least part of- the Benchmark.

+Benchmark Metric
+A Benchmark is a *metric* e.g., binary (done, vs not done), quantitative (100 EUR, 1000 lines of code,...) or qualitative ("glossy", "pleasing to the eye", "increased sales") with a preference for quantitative metrics.
+The metric focuses often on the output of the Objective, Goals etc. for two reasons 1) Objectives etc are defined to achieve a specific Output so measuring that Output is the most relevant and 2) the  Output is relatively easy to establish if the Objective is well defined.
+The metric is ideally expressed as a % with 100% meaning Output is at the expected level or even better.

+Benchmark Threshold
+It can be quite easy to define a metrics for an Objective, Goal etc. However, what is important is to define a level below (or above) Management is deemed to take action.
+For example, it is reasonable to expect that an Objective is not (yet) entirely met.
+This does not mean that Management needs to intervene.
+By defining an explicit threshold requiring Management involvement, it becomes clear when Management is expected to intervene.
+Such thresholds are best expressed as a percentage of the expected level e.g., anything below 80% requires Management involvement.

+Benchmark Scope & Scale
+The scope of a Benchmark is conceptually simple, but in reality very complex.
+For example, a Venture may set as its target a specific Revenue number.
+In complex Venture composed of many Activities they all contribute to total Revenue.
+This means that each Revenue generating Activity needs to obtained a target.
+And for each Activity each Revenue contributing Objective would need a Revenue benchmark, etc. As a result the Venture's Benchmark does not scale as easily as one would like to see.

+Benchmark Type
 Benchmarks come in a wide range of types.
-Below often used ones:
+Below frequently used ones:
 - KPI: Key Performance Indicator.
 A metric used for Revenue, Cost and Balance Sheet tracking.
 However, it can also measure aspects indirectly related to these monetary deliverables, but rather aspects related to Services e.g., number of Clients onboarded per period.
 - KRI: Key Risk Indicator.
-A metric used to reflect Risk (probability of an adverse outcome, reflected as monetary number) or the actual realisation of Risk i.e., the Risk has materialised.
+A metric used to reflect Risk (probability and expected impact of an adverse outcome, reflected as monetary number) or the actual realisation of Risk i.e., the Risk has materialised.
 This metric can have many different categories, due to the broad range of possible Risks, see also [### Risk] earlier.
 - KEI, Key Efficiency Indicator.
 A metric used to reflect how well a Venture uses it's Resources versus the Revenues it generates at the Cost it incurs under the constraint of Funding.
 In many cases KPI will be used to reflect *any* metric related to efficiency.
 - KCI: Key Conduct Indicators show how well Staff perform with regards to the Values.
 - Other: in reality many metrics are possible to measure directly or indirectly any aspect of the Profile Tree.

-A Benchmark also includes the expected *type of metric* e.g., binary (done, vs not done), quantitative (100 EUR, 1000 lines of code,...) or qualitative ("glossy", "pleasing to the eye", "increased sales") with a preference for quantitative metrics.
-Although Benchmarks are mentioned as a separate deliverable in Planning, they are often established as a result of defining Objectives, Sub-Goals and Goals.
-The "What" aspect of an Objective mentioned above, if well defined, often embeds -at least part of- the Benchmark.

 At this stage it is worthwhile mentioning a potential conflict of interest in the establishment of Benchmarks and the people establishing them.
 If a Manager establishes an Objective and then defines a 'weak' or 'easy' Benchmark such that achieving the Benchmark becomes relatively easy, he can be said to lower the standards of the Venture, see also [### Agency Problem].
 It is therefore often desirable that an independent or higher level Management reviews and validates the Benchmarks i.e., typically a Board of Directors in the case of a Corporation.
 Independent establishing or vetting of Benchmarks is part of Managerial Oversight, see also Controlling.